datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/asana-api.md

 Set up an account with [Asana](https://asana.com/create-account).

 ### **Costs**
-There are a few different types of accounts: free, $10.99/month, and $24.99/month.
+There are a few different types of accounts:

+- Free
+- $10.99 per user per month billed annually or $13.49 billed monthly
+- $24.99 per user per month billed annually or $30.49 billed monthly

 You can check [HERE](https://asana.com/pricing) for details and comparison.

 ### **Rate Limits**
 Limits are allocated per authorization token.
 Limits may vary from token to token.